Audio Preview

 About this Episode

-In this episode of Sustained, Professor Jared Trujillo moderates a heartfelt and urgent conversation with Elana Redfield ’08, Milo Primeaux ’13, and Amy Leipziger ’07 on LGBTQ justice and the state of queer and trans rights under the current political climate.
-They explore how LGBTQ lawyers are navigating legal pushback, policy-level erasure, and community-level lawyering.
+In this episode of Sustained, Professor Jared M. Trujillo moderates a heartfelt and urgent conversation with Elana Redfield ’08, Milo Primeaux ’13, and Amy Leipziger ’07 on LGBTQ+ justice and the state of queer and trans rights within the current political climate.
+They explore how LGBTQ+ lawyers are navigating legal pushback, policy-level erasure, and community-level lawyering.
 From federal research to community-based services for immigrant youth, the panelists share real-world grassroots strategies for resisting injustice that continue to center resilience and collective liberation, staying grounded and leading with empathy.

 Moderator